(Last updated: Feb 27, 2023)

 Your final grade is based only on exams (the mid-term exam is 40% weight, and the final exam is 60% weight).
 There is one resit for the course, which counts as 100% weight.
 According to the UvA rule, the most recent grade will apply in the event of a resit regardless of the outcome.
 This means that if you take the resit, your resit score will override the weighted sum of your mid-term and final exam grades.

 The base grade for the exam is 1, and there is no minimum grade requirement for each exam.
 However, according to the OER rule, you need to get at least 5.5 in the final score (i.e., the weighted sum of the scores of two exams) to pass the course.
-After each exam, the teaching team will grade the exam and release the grades within 20 working days.
+After each exam, the teaching team will grade the exam and release the grades as soon as possible.
 After the grade is released, we will announce on Canvas how students can inspect their exam results.

 Exam instructions and materials will all be in English.
 We tried to write questions in Dutch, but we found that the Dutch version of the questions are ambiguous, as the course materials are in English.
 Providing materials in English allows us to match the exam questions clearly with course materials.